-Yes, wheelchairs will be available for rental just inside the gate located by the Train Museum on Washington Street.
+We don't provide wheelchairs except in case of emergency.
+However, electric scooters will be available for rental just inside the gate located on Washington Street, next to the big tent.
 There will also be additional handicap parking spaces in the Washington Street parking lot close to this entrance.
-If you require assistance, please ask any of the volunteers at the admission gates.
+Scooters are rented by ABC Scooters and can be ordered in advance from their website. www.abcscooter.net

 The SCMA accepts Visa, MasterCard and Discover only, for admission to the festival and for purchases made at the Performer Products and SCMA booths.
 Many of the vendors take various credit cards, but check with them first to avoid being disappointed.